FreeDevelopersCamp/.github/profile/README.md

 </div>

-Welcome to the **FreeDevelopersCamp** repository!
+Welcome to the **FreeDevelopersCamp** organization!
 This project aims to create a learning platform for developers with resources, courses, and a community-driven environment to help learners grow in their careers.

 ## Features
 - Backend built with **NestJS** and **MongoDB**.